AltimateAI/vscode-dbt-power-user/README.md

 Install sqlfmt through running `pip install 'shandy-sqlfmt[jinjafmt]'`.
 Find more about sqlfmt in their [docs](https://sqlfmt.com/).

+#### Configure `dbt.sqlFmtPath` or `dbt.sqlFmtAdditionalParams`

+You can configure the path to sqlfmt through `dbt.sqlFmtPath` and you can configure additional parameters through `dbt.sqlFmtAdditionalParams`.

 #### Usage

 Please select "dbt Power User" (extension id:`innoverio.vscode-dbt-power-user`) as the default formatter.
 You can do this either by using the context menu (right click on a open dbt model in the editor) and select "Format Document With...", or you can add the following to your settings: